seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 The common voice do cry it shall be so.

 **All**
-Lucius, all hail, Rome’s royal emperor!
+Lucius, all hail, Rome's royal emperor!

 **MARCUS ANDRONICUS**
-Go, go into old Titus’ sorrowful house,
+Go, go into old Titus' sorrowful house,

 *\[To Attendants]*
 And hither hale that misbelieving Moor,